What is the Process of Repairing a Fiberglass Pool?

 Repairing a fiberglass pool involves several key steps to ensure the pool remains in excellent condition.

-• Inspection: Begin by thoroughly inspecting the pool to identify the extent and location of the damage.
-For homeowners with Inground Fiberglass Pools, it’s crucial to check for cracks, chips, and any signs of blistering or fading.
+- Inspection: Begin by thoroughly inspecting the pool to identify the extent and location of the damage.
+Check for cracks, chips, and any signs of blistering, bulging, or fading.

-• Professional Assessment: In cases of extensive damage, it’s advisable to consult with a professional to determine the best course of action, including whether Full-Service Pool Installation support makes sense for your situation.
+- Professional Assessment: In cases of extensive damage, consult with a professional to determine the best course of action, including whether Full-Service Pool Installation support makes sense for your situation.

-• Partial Drainage: For minor repairs, you might only need to drain the water to the level of the damage.
-Ensure that the pool is adequately supported during drainage to prevent structural issues.
+- Partial Drainage: For minor repairs, you may only need to drain the water to the level of the damage.
+Ensure the pool is adequately supported during drainage to prevent structural issues.

-• Complete Drainage: For significant repairs, such as large cracks or extensive blistering, complete drainage may be necessary.
-This is especially true for Custom Fiberglass Pools, where precision is key.
+- Complete Drainage: For significant repairs — such as large cracks, extensive blistering, or bulging walls — complete drainage may be necessary.

-• Sanding: Lightly sand the area around the damage to create a rough surface for the repair materials to adhere to.
+- Sanding: Lightly sand the area around the damage to create a rough surface for repair materials to adhere to.
 This step is crucial for achieving a smooth and seamless repair.

-• Polishing: Polish the area to match the sheen of the rest of the pool.
-This step ensures that Luxury Fiberglass Pools maintain their aesthetic appeal.
+- Polishing: Polish the area to match the sheen of the rest of the pool, restoring its aesthetic appeal.

 Preventive Maintenance Tips